 Our frontline teams have faced a particular challenge in maintaining the close relationships they have formed with our service users.
 They are having to minimise contact at a time when they are needed the most – to support with mental health issues, exploitation, and gaps in learning.
 Who is there to replace the teacher who could have conversations with students about potentially harmful online activity; or the friends’ parents who would check in on how things are at home; the youth worker who was a child’s only safe space; or the music tutor who had worked so hard to re-engage a young person with their learning for a positive future?

 Ensuring these gaps are filled is an ongoing challenge for everyone working in a frontline organisation right now – the ability to maintain these important relationships is patchy and no replacement for the kind of support we want our children to grow up with.

-But here, we share some advice from the frontline services who have very successfully maintained these relationships.
-Do share your ideas with us too!
+Here, we share some advice from the frontline services who have very successfully maintained these relationships.

 Advice from our frontline services

 Ryan Karter from the Catch22 Music to My Ears service said:

 “Lockdown has forced us to rethink how we might reach more of our creative, musical but highly vulnerable young people.
 We’ve had them writing and rapping about their own unique feelings during lockdown and then supported them to edit and produce it – there’s some magic that comes out of the current frustration.
 And it’s really productive that they can talk about it at home – I also recommend talking to the young person’s other guardians at home so you can share the work you’re doing.”

 Christina Hicks from The Social Switch Project suggested: